Walk With Jesus During His Last Week on Earth

 “An enlightening and edifying look at the most important week in history.
 Both those who want to know more about the history and those who long to behold the wonder will find much to love about this great work.
 One gets the sense that we should proceed through these pages on our knees.”

-—J. D. Greear, Lead Pastor, The Summit Church, Durham, North Carolina; author, Stop Asking Jesus into Your Heart: How to Know for Sure You Are Saved
+—J. D. Greear, Lead Pastor, The Summit Church, Durham, North Carolina; author, Jesus, Continued…Why the Spirit Inside You is Better than Jesus Beside You

 “You may be wondering what can be done to make Christ’s last week come alive in ways it hasn’t before.
 It would help to understand the historical background and cultural script a little better, but you don’t want a big book.
 It would help, too, if your authors were trustworthy, knowledgeable evangelical scholars who could write clearly for laypeople.
 Look no further—this is the book for you!”